James-Randall-14/mit-blogger-application/Grandpa.md

 I probably use it for very different things than you're used to.
 All of our saws and drills and stuff are still in the shed out back, so I don't actually use the bench for any woodshop.
-But I keep it pretty clean (when I'm not actively using it), and I use it all the time for personal electronics projects.
+But I keep it pretty clean (when I'm not actively using it), and I work there all the time for personal electronics projects.
 When I took the above photo a couple of months ago, I set up some of the test hardware I built for my robotics team.
-You can't see much of it because the photo is so zoomed out, but that big throttle and stick unit is what I use to control it.
+You can't see much of it because the photo is so zoomed out and blurry, but that big throttle and stick unit is what I use to control it.

 I've tried not to modify the bench too much, to keep it close to what you would've wanted.
 I took the liberty of drilling some holes in the back pane to route some cables, and obviously I have that monitor desk mount, which doesn't really seem like your style.